 - Want to expand your team and/or offload some of your speaking business processes but aren’t sure how or to whom

-If one or more of these apply to you and your speaking business, pick a speaking coach that’s crossed your radar and shoot them a message.
+If one or more of these apply to you and your speaking business, pick a speaking coach and shoot them a message.
 Set up “get to know you” meetings or virtually coffee sessions with a few coaches to see how you fit in with him or her and their style.
 Plus, you can always set up a quick call with us!
 We’re happy to explain who we are and what we do as well as refer you to a speaking coach that fits your needs if needed. 😊